lprn-xndr/lprn-xndr/README.md

 ### :feelsgood: About Me :
 I am a Full Stack Developer <img src="https://media2.giphy.com/media/EauwThrXwq0EWngOcT/giphy.gif?cid=ecf05e47v40kai09wiyujmzjk2ipqoz41kn2eax75q8cod4p&rid=giphy.gif&ct=s" width="30"> from Miami, FL.

-- 💻 I'm working as a Teachers Assistant at 4Geeks Academy helping teach Software Development such as Front End and Back End programming languages for web applications
+- 💻 I'm working as a Lead Developer at Alternative Funding
 - 📖 Learning new programming languages and libraries to hone my skills as a software developer
 - 🎮 With my spare time I like to play video games, skateboard, play drums and guitar, and work on personal projects.
-- 🐈 I have 3 rescued cats named ⚔️ Xena (Short Hair Tabby), 👑 Duchess (Tuxedo), 👔 Oskar (Black Cat), and most recently just rescued a baby Kitten from the street 😈 Luci (Black Cat)!!
+- 🐈 I have 3 rescued cats named ⚔️ Xena (Short Hair Tabby), 👑 Duchess (Tuxedo), 👔 Oskar (Bombay), and most recently just rescued a baby Kitten from the street 😈 Luci (Bombay)!!

 ---